 This map works best in the Microsoft Edge browser.
 You may experience issues when trying to interact with the map in Google Chrome and Internet Explorer.

+All Recreational Fire Complaints are handled by the Fire Department.
 If you have an immediate health concern about a recreational fire, please call 911.
 All other recreational fire complaints may be submitted to 311 during normal business hours (8:00am - 5:00pm).